-In fact, if you’re running a paid ads campaign, it could be a mistake to ignore Bing and all the possibilities it can offer you.
+In fact, if you’re running a paid ads campaign, it could be a mistake to ignore Bing and all the possibilities Microsoft Ads (formerly known as Bing Ads) can offer you.

-With that in mind, let me show you why it might be worth launching a Bing PPC ad campaign.
+With that in mind, let me show you why it might be worth launching a Microsoft PPC ad campaign.

-Why Should You Run a Bing Ads Campaign?
+Why Should You Run a Microsoft Ads Campaign?

-Depending on what you’re selling and who you’re targeting, Bing could be the missing piece of the puzzle for your marketing strategy.
+Depending on what you’re selling and who you’re targeting, Bing could be the missing piece of your marketing strategy puzzle.
 Here’s why.

 First, Bing has a 6.7 percent market share, making it the world’s second-largest search engine.
 That might not sound like much, but there’s huge growth potential here.